Art Hx centers artistic practice to explore the convergences of medicine, colonial legacies and practices of radical care.

 Art Hx was first conceptualized in 2020 by Professor Anna Arabindan Kesson, Princeton University and Dr. Jessica Womack.
 It has since extended into a collaborative partnership with Dr. Kate Keohane, Dr Jess Bailey, Dr Sharbreon Plummer, Gabriella Nelson, and Dr Amanda Herbert

-Art Hx Events
+Art Hx Speaker Series

-Art Hx Events
+Art Hx Speaker Series

 Read more here